lfit/itpol/developer-security-hygiene.md

 #### Prepare detachable encrypted storage

-Start by getting a small USB "thumb" drive (preferably two) that you will use for backup purposes.
+Start by getting a small USB "thumb" drive (preferably two!) that you will use for backup purposes.
 You will first need to encrypt them:

 - [Apple instructions](https://support.apple.com/kb/PH25745)